 In addition, WhatsApp has a function called "read receipts" that sends you a notification when someone reads a message that you sent them and vice-versa.
 You can turn this on or off as you choose, though it only applies to personal conversations and not group ones (see our WhatsApp Groups tutorial).

 See our WhatsApp Privacy and Account Settings article to learn how to adjust these settings.

 If a user on WhatsApp is bothering you, then you can block them.
 When you block a user, they will not be able to see any changes to your profile picture, personal status message, or online status (including when you last used WhatsApp).
 They will also be unable to call or message you, and vice-versa.

 To learn how to block or unblock a WhatsApp user, see our tutorial on how to use WhatsApp, and read the heading “How to Block a WhatsApp Contact.”

 Something you should always remember when using a social network or any other sort of communication tool is to be careful about what you share with other people.
 The reason for this is that once you do share content with others, you are often no longer in control of it.
 This holds true for WhatsApp.

 WhatsApp itself does not store any content that you share over it.
 However, the people whom you send that content to can store it, and even share it with their contacts.
 So before you send a text message, picture, video, audio message, or current location indicator to someone, ask yourself if you would be okay with potentially letting other people whom that person knows see it.

 If you see something or someone on WhatsApp breaking the rules, you can report the offending content or person.
 Just go into your settings, tap Help, and then tap Contact Us.
-You can then explain what the problem is, and add screenshots as evidence.
+You can then explain what the problem is, and add screenshots as evidence of your issue.